southwinds-io/source_client/readme.md

 // create a new client
 c := New("http://127.0.0.1:8999", "admin", "admin", nil)

-// get an item by key
+// get an item by key, the prototype must be a pointer item := c.Load("OPT_TEST_KEY", new(ClientOptions))

-item := c.Load("OPT_TEST_KEY", new(ClientOptions))
+// get the typed item, the type assertion must be made against a pointer type typeItem := item.(*ClientOptions)
 ```

 For more examples [see here](client_test.go).